MyStarInYourSky/openshift-cachet/README.md

 ## Upgrading
 There is an experimental script called 'upgrade' in $OPENSHIFT_DATA_DIR/bin Note that the script is experimental and may cause issues with your installation.

+## Warning
+This repo does not work with Cachet v2, work is being done to make it compatible.
+At this time, the repo will download the latest v1 version only.